-Between August 28, 2024 and December 05, 2024, the California Department of Food and Agriculture (CDFA) confirmed that 69 adult Mediterranean fruit flies (Medflies), Ceratitis capitata (Wiedemann), were trapped in the cities of Fremont, Newark, and Union City in Alameda County.
+Between August 28, 2024 and January 22, 2025, the California Department of Food and Agriculture (CDFA) confirmed that 72 adult Mediterranean fruit flies (Medflies), Ceratitis capitata (Wiedemann), were trapped in the cities of Fremont, Newark, and Union City in Alameda County.
 Additionally, fruit trees at three properties have been confirmed to be infested with larval Medflies.
 These detections indicate that a breeding population exists in the area.
 Unless emergency action is taken during the Medflies' life cycle, then there is high potential for sudden future detections in Alameda and Santa Clara Counties.
 The Medfly is a devastating pest of a wide variety of important fruit, vegetables, and native plants.
+The emergency program area is the entirety of the Medfly quarantine area within Alameda and Santa Clara Counties, which became effective on December 12, 2024.
+The Medfly quarantine area encompasses all properties within a 4.5-mile radius of all Medfly detections.